[KB7800] Error "Login Failed: Connection has failed with state 'Not connected'" in ESET PROTECT Web Console (On-Prem)

 If you see this error message when logging into the ESET PROTECT Web Console, your upgrade is incomplete.
 Depending on the database size and system configuration, the component upgrade task can take up to two hours or longer to complete.

 Start with step 1 and continue to the next step until your issue is resolved.
-After completing each step, refresh the ESET PROTECT Web Console and try logging in again.
+After completing each step, refresh the ESET PROTECT Web Console and attempt to log in again.

 Windows users only

-The steps below contain instructions to resolve this issue on a Windows operating system.
-Linux users may follow the steps, but instructions on how to restart a service and how to read log files are different.
-Refer to the ESET PROTECT User Guide for more details.
+The steps below provide instructions for Windows.
+Linux users may follow the steps, but instructions on how to restart the service and how to read log files are different.
+Refer to the ESET PROTECT On-Prem User Guide for more details.

 1. Check for problems or conflicts in your network.
 For example, the connection may be broken if the database server is running on a different computer.